Hudson's Bay names retail veteran as Zellers CEO

 OTTAWA (Reuters) - Hudson's Bay Co named Canadian retail veteran Mark Foote as chief executive of its Zellers discount chain on Wednesday, where he will try to revitalize stores and increase sales.

-Foote, most recently president and chief merchandising officer at Loblaw Cos, Canada's biggest supermarket chain, starts work at Zellers in mid-August.
+Foote, most recently president and chief merchandising officer at Loblaw Cos (L.TO: Quote), Canada's biggest supermarket chain, starts work at Zellers in mid-August.

 "Our focus will be on branded apparel, improved service along with the roll out of our new prototype stores," he said in a statement.
 There is a "tremendous opportunity to reposition Zellers."

-Zellers, which has about 280 stores, faces growing competition from Wal-Mart Canada.
+Zellers, which has about 280 stores, faces growing competition from Wal-Mart Canada (WMT.N: Quote).